saeed-mcu/maj0rdns/README.md

 ./restart.sh

+#IrAccess

+to restrict the service to Iran ip address run the iraccess.sh

+./iraccess.sh

 #Cluster Mode ( docker swarm - single node )

 after builing the container to run a cluster do the following